Decoding 164 cm: Understanding Height and its Perception

 Q: What are the health implications related to height?

 A: Height itself is generally not associated with specific health problems.
-However, being significantly shorter or taller than average might sometimes be associated with certain conditions, although this is often linked to underlying genetic factors rather than height itself.
+Even so, being significantly shorter or taller than average might sometimes be associated with certain conditions, although this is often linked to underlying genetic factors rather than height itself.
 Maintaining a healthy weight, engaging in regular exercise, and eating a balanced diet are crucial for overall health regardless of height.

 Q: How does 164 cm compare to other heights?